 No. This guide, and materials to support student initiatives, are centered on awareness, education, and advocacy.
 We cannot provide health services of any kind.
-We suggest that students contact their campus counseling center, or call the NEDA Helpline at (800) 931-2237 to identify community-based support.
+We suggest that students contact their campus counseling center, or call the NEDA Helpline at (800) 931-2237 to identify community-based support or ideas on how to start your own group.